Steven-Dawson18/cockapoo-cafe/TESTING.md

 |Cancel Link            |Click |Redirect to home page             |Pass|
 |                       |      |                                  |    |

+---
+---

-### Testing on Devices
+### Testing on Devices <a name="responsive-testing"></a>

 * I have tested the deployed Heroku app on different devices such as Macbook Pro, Samsung Galaxy Tab and iphone.
 Any issues found have been fixed and reported in the bugs section.
 I no longer see issues with the site working on them.

 ### Testing on different browsers
-* I have tested the site on google chrome and all works well.
+* I have tested the site on google chrome web browser and all works well.
-* I have tested the site on Safari and all works well.
+* I have tested the site on Safari web browser and all works well.
+* I have tested the site on Opera web browser and all works well.
+* I have tested the site on Firefox web browser and all works well.

 ### Exploratory Testing
 * A session was held with a sample of testers who were asked to test the site.
 Testers were asked to test on mobile devices as well as their home computers and report any issues or recomendations.